peter-banfield/bscTechFridaySkill/README.md

 Language:       Python 3.6.3       https://www.python.org/downloads/            The install of python should include Python in the PATH environment variable

-Packages:       Flask-Ask          http://flask-ask.readthedocs.io/en/latest/   This is installed via pip. the command is "pip install flask-ask" without the quotes.
+Packages:       Flask-Ask          http://flask-ask.readthedocs.io/en/latest/   This is installed via pip. the command is `pip install flask-ask`

 Other Programs: ngrok              https://ngrok.com/download                   The download is a .zip if possible can it be unziped into a folder on the desktop which only contains the .exe file